Evan L. Flatow

-President, Mount Sinai West (formerly Mount Sinai Roosevelt)
+President, Mount Sinai West and Mount Sinai Morningside

 Since joining Mount Sinai in 1998, Dr. Flatow has established an internationally renowned shoulder service, training numerous shoulder fellows and residents.
 He, along with others, helped to develop a comprehensive shoulder replacement system that is widely used by shoulder surgeons around the world.
 Dr. Flatow established a tendon basic science research group at Mount Sinai, serving as principal investigator on a National Institutes of Health R01 grant based on a new animal model of tendon damage.
 Dr. Flatow spent the 11 years previous to joining Mount Sinai on the faculty of Columbia-Presbyterian Medical Center.